Halo (optical phenomenon): Bottlinger's ring

 A Bottlinger's ring is a rare type of halo that is elliptical instead of circular.
-It has a small diameter, which makes it very difficult to see in the Sun's glare and more likely to be spotted around the dimmer Subsun, often seen from mountain tops or airplanes.
+It has a small diameter, which makes it very difficult to see in the Sun's glare and more likely to be noticed around the dimmer subsun, often seen from mountain tops or airplanes.
 Bottlinger's rings are not well understood yet.
 It is suggested that they are formed by very flat pyramidal ice crystals with faces at uncommonly low angles, suspended horizontally in the atmosphere.
 These precise and physically problematic requirements would explain why the halo is very rare.

 Other names

-In the Anglo-Cornish dialect of English, a halo round the sun or the moon is called a cock's eye and is a token of bad weather.
+In the Cornish dialect of English, a halo around the sun or the moon is called a cock's eye and is an omen of bad weather.
 The term is related to the Breton word kog-heol (sun cock) which has the same meaning.
-In Nepal, the halo round the sun is called Indrasabha with a connotation of the assembly court of Lord Indra – the Hindu god of lightning, thunder and rain.
+In Nepal, the halo round the sun is called Indrasabha with a connotation of the assembly court of Lord Indra – the Hindu god of lightning, thunder, and rain.

 Artificial halos

 The natural phenomena may be reproduced artificially by several means.
 Firstly, by computer simulations, or secondly by experimental means.
-Regarding the latter, one may either take a single crystal and rotate it around the appropriate axis/axes, or take a chemical approach.
+Regarding the latter, this occurs when a single crystal is rotated around the appropriate axis/axes, or a chemical approach.
 A still further and more indirect experimental approach is to find analogous refraction geometries.